Welcome to the Philadelphia Bar Association's Criminal Justice Section's Web Site

 Lunch is available for a modest fee.
 Please join us.

-A Messsage from the Section Chair
+A Message from the Section Co-Chairs

 Welcome to the Philadelphia Bar Association's Criminal Justice Section Website.
 Part of the purpose of the Criminal Justice Section is to further the achievement of fair, speedy, and effective administration of criminal justice.
 In promoting that purpose, our Section has s long-standing tradition of carefully examining issues that impact the practice of law in Philadelphia and the criminal-justice system.
 Because our membership is comprised of a wide range of stakeholders in the criminal-justice system, including judges, prosecutors, public defenders and private practitioners, we are able to speak to criminal-justice issues from a broad and robust perspective.